igvilla/Enhanced_Object_Detection_Tracking/README.md

 The DETR model without finetuning performed very poorly on the dataset and was unable to identify bounding boxes for object detection.
 After finetuning, we saw a notable improvement in performance, with the loss decreasing from 3.45 to 0.88.
-All steps discussed for the training and validation of YOLO on the dataset can be found in the "detr-3.ipynb" notebook.
+All steps discussed for the training and validation of DETR on the dataset can be found in the "detr-3.ipynb" notebook.

 ### Optical Flow Integration